 The complete blood count, also called a CBC, is a very common blood test.
 This test assesses a patient’s white blood cell, red blood cell, and platelet count.
 This quiz will test your knowledge on how to interpret the complete blood count and the normal level ranges.
+This blood test is routinely ordered just like the metabolic panel.
 If you are studying for NCLEX you will also want to check out labs to know for NCLEX review and quiz.

 Don’t forget to watch the video lecture on the complete blood count (CBC) before taking the quiz.